Labour Day: Canada

 Labour Day (Fête du Travail) has been marked as a statutory public holiday in Canada on the first Monday in September since 1894.
 Its origins can be traced back to numerous local demonstrations and celebrations in earlier decades.
 Such events assumed political significance when a labour demonstration in Toronto in April 1872, in support of striking printers, led directly to the enactment of the Trade Union Act, a law that confirmed the legality of unions.
 On 22 July 1882, a labour celebration in Toronto attracted the attention of American labour leader Peter J. McGuire, who organised a similar parade in New York City on 5 September that year.
 Labour parades were held in several Canadian cities that day as well.

 Unions associated with the Knights of Labor and the American Federation of Labor in both Canada and the United States subsequently promoted parades and festivals on the first Monday in September.
 In Canada, local celebrations took place in Hamilton, Oshawa, Montreal, St. Catharines, Halifax, Ottawa, Vancouver and London during these years.
 Montreal declared a civic holiday in 1889.
 In Nova Scotia, coal miners had been holding picnics and parades since 1880 to celebrate the anniversary of their union, the Provincial Workmen's Association, first organised in 1879.

 In addition, in 1889, the Royal Commission on the Relations of Labour and Capital in Canada, chaired by James Sherrard Armstrong (1886–88) and Augustus Toplady Freed (1888–89), recommended recognition of an official "labour day" by the federal government.
 In March and April 1894, unions lobbied Parliament to recognise Labour Day as a public holiday.
 Legislation was introduced in May by prime minister Sir John Thompson and received royal assent in July 1894.

 China

-1 May is a statutory holiday in the People's Republic of China.
-It was a three-day holiday until 2008, but was only one day after 2008.
-However, the actual time off is often longer than the time off in the regulations, and the extra time off is usually supplemented by another two weekends, but since the extra time is not under an official holiday, the extra days must be "made up" by working on the preceding or following weekend.
-For example, in 2013, 1 May fell on Wednesday.
-Most workplaces, including all government offices, took 29 April (Monday) to 1 May (Wednesday) as days off.
-As the first two days were not statutory holidays, they had to be "made up" by working the preceding weekend (27 and 28 April).
+In the People's Republic of China, International Labour Day is a public holiday.
+As of 2025, the statutory Labour Day holiday is two days, 1 and 2 May.
+This is an increase from the one statutory day observed from 2008 to 2024.
+Labour Day had been a three-day statutory holiday from 1999 until 2007.

+In practice, the Labour Day break is often longer than the statutory holiday itself.
+The State Council commonly adjusts adjacent weekends to create a longer holiday period, often a three- to five-day "short holiday", with one or more nearby weekend days designated as working days to make up for the additional days off.
+For example, in 2025 the Labour Day holiday ran from 1 May to 5 May, while 27 April was designated as a working day.